pcdummy/pc-dummy.net/content/author/pcdummy.md

 ---
 ## About me

 I love to work with Linux, i love Networking i love Programming.
 If i can FOSS first.
-Currently my main interest is Cloud computing (in smaller scales :/).
+Currently my main interest is Cloud computing.

 ### Knowledge